jacksho-vfx/onepiece/docs/render_api.md

 # Render API capability schema

-> **Documentation refresh (April 2024):** Capability examples now sit alongside registry extension notes, job submission payloads, and retention monitoring tips.
+> **Documentation refresh (November 2025):** Capability examples now sit alongside registry extension notes, job submission payloads, and retention monitoring tips.
 Follow the outline below to land on the API contract or lifecycle guidance you need.

 ## At a glance